AccessiBe amounts to a toolbar overlay and it won’t make your website accessible for numerous reasons.

 They do not deliver website accessibility in a box – not even close.
 What you have to remember about automated accessibility providers is they are going to continue to get better as we move along but we are not at a point where a turnkey solution is possible.

-There is significant work to be done and they need to stop their claims of near instant accessibility.
+There is significant work to be done and their claims of instant ADA compliance / accessibility are impossible.

-Practically speaking, Accessibe might be good in the sense that plaintiffs’ law firms might see it and steer away but I can guarantee your inaccessible website elements, content, functioning does not automatically become accessible when you install Acccessibe.
+Practically speaking, Accessibe might be good in the sense that a few plaintiffs’ law firms might see it and steer away but I can guarantee your inaccessible website elements, content, functioning does not automatically become accessible when you install AcccessiBe.